-"Jesus feeds the five thousand" is the only miracle of Jesus that is recorded in all four gospels; and all the gospels, Matthew, Mark, Luke and John vary somewhat in their accounts.
+"Jesus feeds the five thousand" is the only miracle by Jesus that is recorded in all four Gospels; and they all vary somewhat in their accounts.

-In today's study, although the people accept Him as a prophet, they associate His miracle of feeding the 5000 with the miracles of Moses, (as when the Children of Israel received "manna" on a daily basis).
+Although the people accept Jesus as a prophet, they associate His miracle of feeding the 5000, with the miracles of Moses, (when the Children of Israel received "manna" on a daily basis).
 (Deut 18)

 "Jesus Feeds the Five Thousand, John 6:1-14"